mein-lee/jekflix-template/_posts/2022-03-03-personalization.md

 ![CATE Table](/assets/img/uploads/CATE_table.jpg "CATE Table")

-Following the discount assingments, I built a second model to predict how likely each customer would actually use the discount.
+Following the discount assignments, I built a second model to predict how likely each customer would actually use the discount.
 The first step was to determine which features among the the 100+ that I mentioned above were actually useful to the model.

 In hindsight, perhaps 100+ features is an overkill.
-After applying the RFECV (Recursive Feature Elimination, Cross-Validated) sklearn package and Principal Component Analysis to the features, only ~10% of them were chosen for optimal model performance.
+After applying the <i>Recursive Feature Elimination, Cross-Validated</i> (RFECV) sklearn package and Principal Component Analysis to the features, only ~10% of them were chosen for optimal model performance.
 That made sense since many transactional data were calculated from each other and were probably highly correlated with each other.

 However, I was glad to notice some features that I spent extra time building (e.g., time elapsed between first and second discount) as one of the top features.
 So, it was definitely with <i>some</i> time to perform feature engineering.